Open-Attestation/open-attestation-cli/README.md

 ## Deploying Paymaster

-Deploys a paymaster contract on the blockchain
+Deploys a [paymaster](https://docs.opengsn.org/learn/index.html#paymaster) contract on the blockchain. (this is used for GSN network)

 ```bash
 open-attestation deploy paymaster <paymaster-name> [options]